marcglasberg/image_pixels/README.md

 # image_pixels

-Lets you build a widget that depends on the _width_ and _height_ of some image, and the _color of its pixels_.
+This package allows you to build a widget that depends on, or uses the values of:

+* The _width_ and _height_ of some image, or
+* The _color_ of the image pixels

 Try running
 the <a href="https://github.com/marcglasberg/image_pixels/blob/master/example/lib/main.dart">
 Example</a>.

-## Extend the image background-color
+## Extend the background-color of an image

-The `ImagePixels.container` constructor adds a background-color that is the same color as the image pixel at the `colorAlignment` position.
+The `ImagePixels.container()` constructor adds a background-color that is the same color as the image pixel at the `colorAlignment` position.

-For example, if you put the image inside a `Container` you get this:
+For example, suppose you put an image inside a `Container`, like this:

 ```
 Container(